| I discovered electronics in 1963, when I was eleven,

 (Does anybody else find the depictions of Jodi and Thelma in the

+foreground here just a little bit creepy?)
 This final artwork faux pas didn't matter much; by then

 those of us who loved the boys knew precisely what they looked